Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/Principles.md

 When playing with others, describing your character’s intent and actions is part of the conversation you share at your table.
 When playing solo, take the time to imagine the scene and take note of important details.

-To learn more about the fiction and fictional framing, see page 205.
+See [[The Mechanics and the Fiction#^fictionalframing|fictional framing]] to learn more about the fiction and fictional framing.
 ## Group Play
 ### Forage a Story Through Conversation
 When you begin your campaign, your characters are actors on an empty stage.
 At first, everything is hidden in shadow.
 Gradually, the stage is assembled.
 The lights come up, showing texture and details.
 Your characters reveal themselves through action and dialogue.
 Other characters—some important, some unimportant—are introduced.
 Elements that seemed little more than stage dressing become a focus of the story.